jorshali/ai-for-developers/getting_started/part3/README.md

-# The Deveoper's Guide to AI
+# The Developer's Guide to AI: From Prompts to Agents

 ## Getting Started - Part 3: Create a RAG solution